Ronald C. Phillips: Seagrass career

 His scientific travels took him to 35 countries (Netherlands, France, Mexico, Australia, New Zealand, Japan, China and Taiwan, Philippines, United Kingdom, Israel and Egypt, the Soviet Union, Palau) and many places around South America and the Persian Gulf.
 His domestic travels included Alaska, Hawaii, Guam and every state except Delaware and Vermont.

 He was a key speaker in many international Symposiums, conferences and meetings, and he was involved in the creation of several Natural and Biosphere Reserves.

 Sports

 Ron had many varied sports interests and played on school teams for golf, baseball, basketball and marksmanship during secondary school and at Wheaton College (Illinois).
 He was a motorcycle enthusiast and raced motorcycles until 1998.
 He began skydiving in the early 1990s.
 He won various marksmanship and skeet shooting competitions throughout his life.
 He took more than 5000 photographs around the world, including many underwater pictures.

 Personal life

 He married Sylvia Anderson of Blue Island, Illinois in late 1954 and had one son and two daughters; they divorced in 1983.
 He later married seagrass research colleague Nataliya A. Milchakova PhD (Sevastopol) in early 2003.
 Prof. Phillips was a lifelong Christian and attended various evangelical churches throughout his career.

-He is buried at Kal'fa Cemetery in Sevastopol, in the newer 5 km section of the city.